 Members of the public can find out whether their community's schools have convened SICs in compliance with state law requirements, as well as the names of current SIC members, by clicking the "Read Only" function on the SC-SIC Member Network homepage.
 SICs are required by law to report membership information to the Member Network by November 15 every year.
 The public can also use the "Read Only" function to view recent SIC Reports to the Parents posted to the Member Network by their schools.
-The Member Network homepage can be accessed directly from the link above or through the Quick Link located on right-hand panel of this site.
+The Member Network homepage can be accessed directly from the link above or through the Quick Link located on top of each page in this site.

 How are SICs funded?

 Local SICs are not funded and do not have a budget.
 SIC representatives serve on a volunteer basis and SICs are not authorized to handle monies or maintain their own bank accounts.
 SICs can write grant proposals or request monetary or in-kind donations on behalf of their school so long as these are made directly to the school, PTA/PTO, or other authorized organization.
 SICs can also request that their school or district provide funding for SIC-sponsored initiatives such as family and community engagement events or to cover the cost of training for SIC members.
 The SC School Improvement Council (SC-SIC), housed within the University of South Carolina College of Education, receives funding annually from the State General Assembly to provide training, resources, materials, and other assistance to local SICs statewide.